VIS

 Site Title

 For the past few years we have had a very strict visitation policy.
-We adopted this policy after consulting with many fellow breeders and as well as our veterinarian, Our number one priority is the safety, health and well being of our puppies, our dogs and our family.
+We adopted this policy after consulting with many fellow breeders, as well as our veterinarian.
+Our number one priority is the safety, health and well being of our puppies, our dogs and our family.
 We have heard many reports of the parvovirus (and other bacteria) being unknowingly brought into a house or onto a property, and the devastating effects it can have on an entire litter (or multiple litters).
 Parvovirus can be brought in by families who have visited parks, pet stores, a vet office or simply from being exposed to a contaminated puppy or dog.
 Before puppies are vaccinated, they do not have any immunity to this deadly virus.

-Therefore, we do not allow visitations of our puppies or dogs prior to pickup.
+Therefore, we do not allow visitations of our puppies or dogs here prior to pickup.
 We know it is very exciting to meet your puppy, but if every litter we have, with every family bringing multiple people to visit, possibly coming back multiple times, that can be hundreds of people coming to visit the puppies.
-This creates a very high risk of contamination of puppies that have very low immunity.
-We understand that our policy will not be popular with some people, however it would be much more heartbreaking to have to tell families that their puppy is no longer available due to illness or possibly death.
+This creates a very high risk of contamination of puppies that have very low immunity prior to vaccination.
+The risk that the added stress alone would cause could have a devastating effect on these very young babies as well.

 These are our babies, and then become your babies.
 Our job is to keep them safe, happy and healthy and we take our job very seriously!

 Another concern that has invaded the breeding community is the safety of breeders themselves, and theft of litters.
 Unfortunately, there have been many incidents of violence to breeders, particularly those in remote areas, selling exclusive and high-end puppies.
 Puppy theft, and the potential violence involved, has become a huge problem.
 We have actually had a concerning experience with this ourselves in the past.
 As this is also my family's home, I am not willing to put them at risk.
-Once I have established a relationship with a client throughout the puppy process, only then am I willing to welcome them into my home.
+Once I have established a relationship with a client throughout the puppy process, only then am I willing to welcome them to my home.

 Please visit our "Selections" tab to view our selection process.